-Unrestricted monetary gifts may be placed in the The Library general operating fund and used as part of the general budget process.
-Unrestricted gifts of \$5,000 or more will be presented to the Community Engagement Committee, with a recommendation from the Senior Management Team on disposition of the funds.
-The Community Engagement Committee will make the final determination of how the funds will be used.
+Unrestricted monetary gifts may be placed in The Library general operating fund and used as part of the general budget process.
+Unrestricted gifts of \$5,000 or more will be presented to the Communications & Development Committee, with a recommendation from the Senior Management Team on disposition of the funds.
+The Communications & Development Committee will make the final determination of how the funds will be used.